 Their records were among the first members of the Highland Ward at its’ organization in 1915 and they were still living here when he registered for the draft in September, 1918 and when he died.
 Lillian married William Franklin Crowton in 1925 and she died October 18, 1932.

 Ray Lester and Hannah Pearl Southwick Alston: Ray was born September 22, 1895 in Salt Lake City to Thomas and Mary Ellen Holt Alston.
 Graduated high school in Salt Lake and attended the University of Utah for two years.
 In 1917 he volunteered for the Aviation branch of the Army and was sent for training to Waco, Texas for two months, Gerstner Field, Louisiana for 5 months then to radio school in Austin, Texas for two months where in October 1918 he contracted influenza and was sent to the hospital.
 He developed pneumonia and had two surgeries and remained in the hospital until the first part of March when he was finally released and discharged.
 He then graduated from Utah State University.
 In 1925 he moved to Highland and served as a Sunday School teacher for six years beginning that year.
-He married Pearl May 24, 1928 in the Salt Lake Temple and continued to live in Highland (#58 on the 1958 Highland map).
+He married Pearl May 24, 1928 in the Salt Lake Temple and continued to live in Highland (#58 on the 1958 Highland map - interactive, larger).
 Pearl was born April 29, 1901 in Lehi, Utah to Edward and Rachel Ann Webb Southwick.
 Pearl attended schools in Lehi, served a mission to the Eastern States in 1926-27, attended BYU and graduated from Utah State University.
 She taught school in Lehi.